nfdi4plants/nfdi4plants.knowledgebase/src/docs/ARCmanager-manual/04_create_ARCs.md

     </p>
     </br>

-6. By clicking on the `OPEN` bottom on the top of the page, you can open the related  `GitLab` page of the projec:
+6. By clicking on the `OPEN` botton at the top of the page, you can open the related  `GitLab` page of the projec:
     </br>
     <p float="center">
         <img src="./img/gitlab.png" width="600" height="300" align="center" style="border: 2px solid  gray;"/>